Last updated: June 7, 2026

 - Oak Grove School.
 Oak Grove appears as a named community on the RootsWeb Marion County list.

 - Old Academy.
-Listed separately in the TNGenWeb roster; the exact relationship to Sam Houston Academy and the Jasper Male & Female Institute is not clarified in available sources.
+Listed separately in the TNGenWeb roster; the exact relationship to Sam Houston Academy and the Jasper Male & Female Institute is unclear.

 - Orme Mountain School.
 Community school of the Orme coal-mining village on Gizzard Cove Creek; closed after the mines.